Duchenne muscular dystrophy: Cause

 Duchenne muscular dystrophy is extremely rare in females (about 1 in 50,000,000 female births).
 It can occur in females with an affected father and a carrier mother, in those who are missing an X chromosome, or in those who have an inactivated X chromosome (the most common of the rare reasons).
-It must be noted that the vast majority of clinical trials excluded female patients from enrollment, thus reducing the generalizability of the findings and limiting our understanding of potential sex-specific differences in disease manifestation and treatment response.
+The vast majority of clinical trials excluded female patients from enrollment, thus reducing the generalizability of the findings and limiting our understanding of potential sex-specific differences in disease manifestation and treatment response.
 The daughter of a carrier mother and an affected father will be affected or a carrier with equal probability, as she will always inherit the affected X-chromosome from her father and has a 50% chance of also inheriting the affected X-chromosome from her mother.

 Disruption of the blood–brain barrier has been seen to be a noted feature in the development of Duchenne muscular dystrophy.